Home /

 Technology licensing

-• 24 companies formed using MIT intellectual property
+• 38 companies supported using MIT intellectual property

 Undergraduates can plunge directly into this world of exploration through the Undergraduate Research Opportunities Program, which offers students a chance to collaborate with Institute faculty on cutting-edge research.

-Research Expenditures, by Primary Sponsor, Fiscal Year 2024
+Research Expenditures by Primary Sponsor, Fiscal Year 2025

 Primary sponsor Expenditures